sokol-cpu/Cancul8or/README.md

 # Cancul8or
-Calcul8or with the ability to build graphs.
+Calcul8or this is a calculator with the ability to convert numbers from and to binary code.